facebook/react/docs/tutorial/tutorial.md

   this.setState({squares: squares});
 }
 ```
-It's popular to name handler props starting with `on` and their implementations with `handle`.
+All of React's event handler props start with `on`, for example, `onClick` and `onFocus`.
+It's a common pattern to name the functions passed to those props starting with `handle`, such as `handleCick` for `onClick` or `handleFocus` for `onFocus`.
+It's a useful pattern for being consistent with how event handlers are defined, but it's not required..
 We call `.slice()` to copy the `squares` array instead of mutating the existing array.
 Jump ahead a [section](/react/tutorial/tutorial.html#why-immutability-is-important) to learn why immutability is important.

 Now you should be able to click in squares to fill them again, but the state is stored in the Board component instead of in each Square, which lets us continue building the game.
 Note how whenever Board's state changes, the Square components rerender automatically.